Engineering

 Network1 Gbps unmetered1 Gbps unmetered

-Providers to consider for dedicated hardware include Hetzner's Robot marketplace (excellent European pricing), OVHCloud (global coverage), and Vultr bare metal (US-focused).
-For most teams reading this guide, a 4 vCPU / 8GB dedicated vCPU VPS from Hetzner or Vultr will be the pragmatic choice.
+Providers to consider for dedicated hardware include OVHCloud (global coverage) and Vultr bare metal (US-focused).
+For most teams reading this guide, a 4 vCPU / 8GB dedicated vCPU VPS from Vultr or DigitalOcean will be the pragmatic choice.

 OpenClaw VPS Recommendations by Budget